Marijuana Grow Guide

 Their “magic” trick is the life cycle that allows them to reproduce at a bunny-high rate to quickly populate and dominate plants.
 In just 3 days spider mite eggs hatch.
 Only 5 days later they have already reached sexual maturity and they are reproducing fast.
 Millions of eggs are laid within a month and this cycle continues and worsens unless you step in to take control.
 Females lay their eggs on the underside of leaves.
 When the eggs hatch it becomes a larva.
 These larvae have round bodies and at that point only have 3 pairs of legs.
 After feeding for a couple of days they find a good spot to molt into the first nymphal stage.
 At this stage of their life, they say no to a driver’s license but celebrate with a fourth pair of legs.
 After feeding for another couple of days, they go and molt into the second nymph.
 Then lastly, after feeding again and resting, they molt into the adult stage.
 After reaching this stage they can live 2 to 4 more weeks.

 Because of their life cycles, it’s easy to believe that you killed off all the adult spider mites and fixed your infestation.
 However, the unmatured spider mites might still be feeding on your cannabis plant awaiting their next stage of life.
-The life source of the spider mite that drives it to attack your marijuana plant is the chlorophyll.
+The life source of the spider mite that drives it to attack your marijuana plant is chlorophyll.
 That’s the substance that plants need for photosynthesis.
 Spider mites use their sharp slender mouthparts to pierce your plant’s outer layer.
 When all these mites are attacking a leaf it causes a localized collapse of its mesophyll tissue.
-Only hours after this happening, the leaf or affected area will develop chlorotic spots causing the loss in productivity.
+Only hours after this happens, the leaf or affected area will develop chlorotic spots causing a loss in productivity.
 Although spider mites can be found in any growing setup, they are most common in soil due to the dead organic matter.
 Your best setup against spider mites is a hydroponic system.
 To be successful in eradicating a spider mite infestation, you need to catch the problem early on.
 They can be difficult to notice at first because they’re so small and it may not be until your plants are covered in webs that you notice what’s happening.
 Do routine leaf inspections, especially on the underside of the leaf.
 When they start making colonies you will see fine “spider webs” between your precious leaves.

 Your room temperature also plays a part.
 Mites like it quite warm, so keep your room on the cooler side.
 Organic compost mulch provides beneficial mites that eat spider mites.
 Ladybugs also eat spider mites.
 You can buy them if you already have an infestation, but they’re useless in terms of prevention.
 There are some treatment options available if you need to go into battle with these mites.
 One fun thing to do is to vacuum those suckers right off the plant.
 Put the used vacuum bag in your freezer to kill them, then toss them out with the garbage.

 You can also spray a mix of water and rubbing alcohol onto the plants.
 Use at least 40% water in the mix.
-A mix of 1 tablespoon bleach in a gallon of water sprayed onto the affected areas also work.
+A mix of 1 tablespoon bleach in a gallon of water sprayed onto the affected areas, also work.
 Do one of these methods for a few days, and switch to another method if you had a bad infestation.
 Even when you think you’ve killed them all off, do it again a few times to kill the ones that may have just hatched.
 Spider mites are a nightmare, but if you take the necessary precautions and check regularly you can save your plants and enjoy the crop you work so hard for

 Root Aphids

-Root Aphids are like a returning thief in the night that continuously steals the life and vigor of your cannabis plant.
+Root Aphids are like a returning thief in the night that continuously, steals the life and vigor of your cannabis plant.
 Since they attack the root, they eat away at your dear plant unbeknownst to you.
 At first, you may notice some signs like stunted growth and droopy yellow leaves.
 This may lead you to think you have a nutrient deficiency but you will have to dig a bit deeper to find the true source of your plant’s problem.
 Where the Root Aphids have chomped on your marijuana roots it leaves the plant susceptible to fungal infections and dead spots.

 You will have to inspect your plants closely to see if Root Aphids are your problem.
-These tiny buggers are only about 1mm small; so you may need to use jeweler’s loupe or magnifying glass to see them.
+These tiny buggers are only about 1mm small; so you may need to use a jeweler’s loupe or magnifying glass to see them.
 They come in various colors as their colors change depending on what they eat or their maturity.
 Their colors can range from yellow, red, green, and sometimes black and brown.
 If you are having a difficult time distinguishing whether or not the bug you’re spotting is a Root Aphid, then look for a white, waxy material on your plant’s roots that the aphids secrete.
 This is a sure tell sign that they’ve infested your plant.

 Root Aphids have pear-shaped bodies and “tail pipes” at the end of their abdomen.
 At a later life cycle, they can be mistaken for fungus gnats.
 These adaptable bugs can have varying life cycles.
 During the growing season, they reproduce asexually.
 During the wintertime, the female Root Aphids lay their eggs in the soil.
 During warm months the female will attach the eggs to leaves and stems where the hatchlings will fall to the ground and bore into the root.
 Once an infestation gets bad enough the night thieves move higher up the stem continuing to steal your plant’s life.
 Once they have killed off a plant, they will develop wings to find a new plant to attack.

-Another tip of how you can detect if your outdoor cannabis plants are under attack by Root Aphids is if you notice a lot of ants around that area.
+Another tip on how you can detect if your outdoor cannabis plants are under attack by Root Aphids is if you notice a lot of ants around that area.
 Ants and Aphids have a quid pro quo kind of relationship.
 Ants will escort Aphids between plants, protecting them from predators.
 In return, the Aphids secrete a sugary substance that the ants like to feed on.

-Most often than not, root aphids come from commercial soil.
+More often than not, root aphids come from commercial soil.
 Therefore, you should only buy clean soil!
 Growers talk, so before you purchase soil ask around if any brand is being rumored to be infested with Aphids.

 Now, if you’ve reached past the point of being able to prevent Root Aphids and they’re already munching away at your crop you should try to kill them with these methods.
 Beneficial nematodes can work very well to control Root Aphids.
-You are basically buying microscopic, non-segmented roundworms that kill many pests like Aphids.
+You are basically, buying microscopic, non-segmented roundworms that kill many pests like Aphids.

 You can buy nematodes at many garden centers.
 Nematodes are a biological and natural way to kill root aphids within a couple of days and they are harmless to people, animals, and plants.
 Fill up a spray bottle with water and put in the correct amount of nematodes as stated on the nematode package.
 Water the soil around your cannabis plant and spray the mixture onto the soil around the plant that is infested with the Root Aphids.
 The nematodes will go into the soil and kill the pests in 24 to 72 hours.
 This will give you protection for months.